This post was last Updated on June 16, 2023 by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 Although certain certificate authorities are issuing free certificates, it is best to get certificates from a reliable certificate authority.
-It may cost a bit of money now, but the investment is worth it.
+It may cost some money now, but the investment is worth it.

 There are some best practices when it comes to selecting a password.
 Generally, it is considered unwise to choose the same password for all of a person’s accounts.
 Using different passwords for different accounts is an excellent way to reduce the attack surface.